rust-lang/rfcs/text/0000-safe-uninit-bytes.md

 Given that this is already possible to do without writing any unsafe code, there's no reason not to make it safe to do efficiently (i.e. replace all instances of `fake_uninitialized` with `real_uninitialized`).

-This proposal defines all exclusively owned never-initialized memory, as one-way in-place re-interpretable as valid `[u8]`.

 # Drawbacks